2016 Futsal Africa Cup of Nations qualification

-The 2016 Africa Futsal Cup of Nations qualification was a men's futsal competition which decided the participating teams of the 2016 Africa Futsal Cup of Nations.
+The 2016 Africa Futsal Cup of Nations qualification was a men's futsal competition which decided the participating teams of the 2016 Futsal Africa Cup of Nations.

 A total of eight teams qualified to play in the final tournament, including South Africa who qualified automatically as hosts, and Egypt who qualified automatically as the highest-placed African team in the 2012 FIFA Futsal World Cup.

 Teams

 A total of 12 teams entered the qualifying rounds.

 Format

 Qualification ties were played on a home-and-away two-legged basis.
 If the aggregate score was tied after the second leg, the away goals rule would be applied, and if still level, the penalty shoot-out would be used to determine the winner (no extra time would be played).

 The six winners of the preliminary round qualified for the final tournament.

 Schedule

 The schedule of the qualifying rounds was as follows.

 Preliminary round

-Winners qualified for 2016 Africa Futsal Cup of Nations.
+Winners qualified for 2016 Futsal Africa Cup of Nations.